PrakashD2003/Deep-Learning/Neural-Networks/My-Notes-Week-2.md

 With just these two lines of code, we have completed the forward pass for all `m` examples without a single `for` loop.

----
-Of course.
-Let's vectorize the backward pass to complete our efficient, loop-free implementation.

 -----